SmartLogger3000 User Manual

 |

 The default value is Disable.
-If this parameter is set to Enable, the SmartLogger controls the device in the following ways after the communication between the SmartLogger and the scheduling backend is interrupted for a period longer than the set value of Reactive power scheduling timeout threshold for triggering solar inverter power limiting.
+If this parameter is set to Enable, the SmartLogger controls the device in the following ways after the SmartLogger has failed to receive remote communication scheduling commands for a period longer than the set value of Reactive power scheduling timeout threshold for triggering solar inverter power limiting.

 |